Call for Proposals

 Workshop:

-Proposals may be submitted for presentation of a workshop.
-Workshops present information that can be applied to the practice of forensic psychology and/or the law.
+Proposals may be submitted for presentation of a workshop or paper.
+Workshops present evidence-based information that can be applied to the practice of forensic psychology and/or the law.
 Workshops will typically be scheduled for 1 hour time slots.
 Proposals for workshops must include a summary (up to 500 words), 3 learning objectives, and at least 5 references of recently published research articles that will be used in the presentation.

 Panel: